Can Xos Inc. (XOS) Remain Competitive?

-Xos Inc. (NASDAQ:XOS) went up by 2.81% from its latest closing price compared to the recent 1-year high of $14.63.
-The company’s stock price has collected 0.69% of gains in the last five trading sessions.
+Xos Inc. (NASDAQ:XOS) went down by -6.98% from its latest closing price compared to the recent 1-year high of $14.63.
+The company’s stock price has collected -4.56% of loss in the last five trading sessions.
 Press Release reported on 12/29/21 that NextGen Acquisition Corp.
 II Announces Closing of Business Combination With Virgin Orbit

 Is It Worth Investing in Xos Inc. (NASDAQ :XOS) Right Now?